Skip to main content

 Healthy Start vitamins drops for babies and children

-UK Health Departments recommend that all babies aged from six months onwards should be given a supplement that contains vitamins A, C and D, such as Healthy Start vitamin drops, unless they are drinking 500ml (a pint) of infant formula a day (infant formula has vitamins added to it).
+UK Health Departments recommend that all babies from birth onwards should be given a supplement that contains vitamins A, C and D, such as Healthy Start vitamin drops, unless they are drinking 500ml (a pint) of infant formula a day (infant formula has vitamins added to it).
 You can continue to give young children a supplement containing vitamins A, C and D until they are five years old, as this will help to make sure that they are getting enough of these vitamins.
 This is especially important when they are learning to eat a variety of foods and if they are fussy eaters.

 It is also recommended that all infants and young children aged 6 months to 5 years should be given a Vitamin D supplement (drops).
-Breastfed babies may need to take them from one month old if the mother has not taken adequate Vitamin D in pregnancy.
-The recommended dose is included in Healthy Start vitamin drops.
+Babies who are being breastfed should be given a daily vitamin D supplement from birth, whether or not you’re taking a supplement containing vitamin D yourself.

 Where to buy Healthy Start vitamins